HowardJL/Hello-World/README.md

 A brief description of the Canadian demographic can be found [*here*](https://www.statcan.gc.ca/en/subjects-start/immigration_and_ethnocultural_diversity).

-The data set includes the number of cases and vaccine coverage of some common diseases.
-The time span includes from the 1970s to 2015, and the entities include independent data for nearly 200 countries, combined data for several continents, and overall data for the world.

 The Census data were retrieved(Scraped) from [*here*](https://en.wikipedia.org/wiki/Demographics_of_Canada).
 The original data officially published by the Canadian Government can be found [*here*](https://www150.statcan.gc.ca/n1/daily-quotidien/221026/dq221026b-eng.htm).

-The current trend analysis is mainly focused on the demographic amount Canadian immigrants and their impact on the Canadian population in the past 40 years.
+The current trend analysis is mainly focused on the population of Canadian immigrants from different source countries and their impact on the different ethnicities in the Canadian population in the past 40 years.
-The virtualizations are currently performed through interactive wordcloud, line chart, and back-to-back bar plots.
+The virtualizations are currently performed through interactive wordclouds, line charts, and back-to-back bar plots.
 More and broader analysis is always welcome in the projects.

 # Contribution